 The incoming president must deal to some extent with the outgoing president’s last budget proposal.
 While some modifications can be made, it is more difficult to pursue new initiatives immediately.
 Most presidents are well advised to prioritize what they want to achieve during the first year in office and not lose control of their agenda.
 At times, however, unanticipated events can determine policy, as happened in 2001 when nineteen hijackers perpetrated the worst terrorist attack in U.S. history and transformed U.S. foreign and domestic policy in dramatic ways.

-Moreover, a president must be sensitive to what some scholars have termed “political time,” meaning the circumstances under which he or she assumes power.
+Moreover, presidents must be sensitive to what some scholars have termed “political time,” meaning the circumstances under which they assume power.
 Sometimes, the nation is prepared for drastic proposals to solve deep and pressing problems that cry out for immediate solutions, as was the case following the 1932 election of FDR at the height of the Great Depression.
 Most times, however, the country is far less inclined to accept revolutionary change.
-Being an effective president means recognizing the difference.34
+Being an effective president means recognizing the difference.36